 We have two types of Opals, Volcanic and Sedimentary.
 The Volcanic is relative easy to understand.
 The Heat, Pressure and Material is supplied by an active Volcano, but in Sedimentary Opals the only thing that is present is the Material.
 There is no heat source and there is no depth to supply the pressure needed to create the fusion of materials needed for Opal to form, much less enough to get the Crystalline lattice formation to occur.
 Maybe I should have said there are two ways Opal is formed, one that is easy to understand, the other, no-one can explain.

-Now let’s take Opal Fossils.
+Now le's take Opal Fossils.
 If heat and pressure were applied at depth then the heat and pressure required would distort the shape and formation of the fossil basically turning it from sedimentary to metamorphic or igneous deposits.
 That has not occurred.
-There has been some sort of thermal event in the Silica that has caused it to Flow, Seep and Inject itself into the insitu rock or displace other material that has taken the place of bone or living organisms and heat adequate enough to allow crystalline structure’s to form and cooled off quick enough to keep the nanosphere’s in place.
+There has been some sort of thermal event in the Silica that has caused it to Flow, Seep and Inject itself into the insitu rock or displace other material that has taken the place of bone or living organisms and heat adequate enough to allow crystalline structures to form and cooled off quick enough to keep the nanospheres in place.

-explains the Background Radiation which occurs in Opal Formations.
+None of this explains the Background Radiation which occurs in Opal Formations.

 Are they Unique, Rare or just plain Common?